r0075h3ll/C2/README.md

 ## Contributions

-The project is not open to any PR/Issues until its first release.
+The project is not open to any PR/Issues until its first release, unless its related to C2 implants and you've a fair bit of experience in malware development.